Do you think you are being abused or neglected?

 Information for people thinking about moving into a care home or into supported housing.

 Abuse and violence can be psychological, physical, financial or emotional.
-It can include.
-Learn about reporting and support services here.
+Learn about reporting abuse and the support services available.
+This page includes information about domestic abuse during the COVID-19 pandemic.

 A hate crime is when someone commits a crime against you because of your disability, gender identity, race, sexual orientation, religion, or any other perceived difference.